Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and magnetized quark-gluon plasma

-Even though very intense magnetic fields are produced in the early stages of noncentral heavy-ion collisions, being therefore important in those initial stages, due to the receding spectator hadrons fastly leaving the collision zone, one generally expects the magnitude of such strong magnetic fields to have significantly decayed by the time the QGP is formed.
-Very intense magnetic fields are produced in the early stages of noncentral heavy-ion collisions such that they should play an important role in the initial conditions.
-However, it is generally expected that the strength of the magnetic fields decay significantly by the time the QGP if formed because the spectator nucleons quickly leave the collision zone (and the protons, in particular, carry electric charge) \cite{Huang:2015oca}.
+Even though very intense magnetic fields are produced in the early stages of noncentral heavy-ion collisions, being therefore important in those initial stages, due to the receding spectator hadrons fastly leaving the collision zone, one generally expects the magnitude of such strong magnetic fields to have significantly decayed by the time the QGP is formed \cite{Huang:2015oca}.
 Early papers argued that by considering effects due to the electric conductivity induced in the medium \cite{Tuchin:2013apa,Gursoy:2014aka} and the quantum nature of the sources of such fields \cite{Holliday:2016lbx}, the decay of the magnetic field may be considerably delayed within the medium.
 More recently in \cite{Wang:2021oqq} it was argued that an incomplete electromagnetic response of the medium to the decaying external magnetic field that is associated with an induced electric current that is lower than expected by Ohm's law, leads to a strong suppression in the magnitude of the induced magnetic field in the medium (two orders below previous estimates in the literature done by assuming the validity of Ohm's law).
 This argument may help to explain the consequences of the recent STAR isobar run \cite{STAR:2021mii} where it was originally thought that strong magnetic fields would lead to the chiral magnetic effect.

 Nonetheless, it is interesting to investigate the structure of the QCD phase diagram in the $(T,eB)$-plane from a theoretical perspective.
 At low temperatures the magnitude of the chiral condensate is enhanced with increasing magnetic fields constituting the so-called \textit{magnetic catalysis} phenomenon \cite{Gusynin:1995nb}.
 However, for higher temperatures slightly above the QCD crossover region, the inverse effect is observed with a reduction in the magnitude of the chiral condensate and a decreasing pseudocritical crossover temperature for increasing values of the magnetic field, known as \textit{inverse magnetic catalysis} (or \textit{magnetic inhibition}) as found in the first principles lattice QCD simulations of Refs. \cite{Bali:2011qj,Bali:2012zg,Bali:2013esa,Bruckmann:2013oba,Bali:2014kia}, see also \cite{Fukushima:2012kc}.
 There is also a prediction \cite{Cohen:2013zja} that a first-order phase transition line ending at a critical point exists in the $(T,eB)$-plane of the QCD phase diagram for very high values of the magnetic field, $eB\sim 4 - 10(2)$ GeV$^2$ \cite{Endrodi:2015oba,DElia:2021yvk}, although current lattice simulations \cite{Bali:2014kia} for the QCD equation of state with $2+1$ flavors and physical values of the quark masses only found an analytic deconfinement crossover for values of $110$ MeV $< T < 300$ MeV and $eB \lesssim 0.7$ GeV$^2$.